 The Strategic Environmental Objectives reflect the existing environmental issues relevant to water management.
 They are focussed on protecting and enhancing the natural and human environment and on minimising negative effects.
-The objectives were developed to be consistent with environmental protection objectives established by International, European and national environmental policies, objectives and standards.
+The objectives were developed to be consistent with environmental protection objectives established by International, European and National (both Ireland and Northern Ireland) environmental policies, objectives and standards.

 The selected Strategic Environmental objectives for this SEA are set out in Table 7.1.
 These environmental objectives are based on the current understanding of the key environmental issues identified.
-In addition, the selection of the environmental objectives had regard to the environmental protection objectives contained within the existing 11 Directives listed in Annex IV of the WFD as well as the indicative list of environmental protection objectives outlined in the documents Implementation of SEA Directive 2001/42/EC (DoEHLG, 2004).
+In addition, the selection of the environmental objectives had regard to the environmental protection objectives contained within the existing 11 Directives listed in Annex IV of the WFD as well as the indicative list of environmental protection objectives outlined in the documents Implementation of SEA Directive 2001/42/EC (DoEHLG, 2004) and A Practical Guide to the Strategic Environmental Assessment Directive (Office of the Deputy Prime Minister, 2005).
 Selection was also based on consultation with statutory consultees and stakeholders during the scoping stage as well as on discussions during a workshop on November 10, 2008 between the SEA and Plan Teams.